 - Details of Hadrian’s CycleWay (Did he have a bike?) – which passes through Wylam

 Wylam used to have four decent pubs all with their own individual character and their own quirky local customers.
 However as is the case with so many other villages the double scourge of ownership by ‘pub companies’ and high business rates means that few of them now have anything to merit going out of your way to visit.
-The Fox offers good food(not all day or every day) including Sunday Lunches,)and some excellent beer, The Ship is also a tenancy owned by an evil corporate empire and is now primarily a restaurant.
+The Fox offers some excellent beer, The Ship is also a tenancy owned by an evil corporate empire and is now primarily a restaurant.

 As Wylam only has a population of a couple of thousand, of whom many cannot or choose not to drink in pubs, it would seem likely that some pub(s) would cease trading as they are aiming for a very limited market.
 Not sure if it is their objective but often(especially during the summer when parties of people go on ‘Pub-Crawls’ on the Tyne Valley Line) they seem to attract people whose idea of a good night out involves shouting at each other – sometimes obscenely.